Mental Health Stigma: Overcoming The Fear Of Being Stigmatized

 Role model healthy attitudes toward mental health

-Encouraging people to seek mental health services
+Encouraging people living with mental illness to seek mental health services

 If you or someone you know has mental health problems but is still hesitant to actively seek therapy, begin with smaller steps.
 For example, suggest less intimidating entry points like self-help books, apps, anonymous online groups, or virtual therapy.
 Stay mindful of the resources you use—anonymous group therapy and other non-verified sources might not be suitable or helpful for some people.
-Look for a licensed mental health professional working with a reputable, online therapy platform.
+Look for a licensed mental health professional working with a reputable online therapy platform.

 Studies suggest that online therapy may be suitable for people reluctant to seek treatment in several ways.
 For example, in an Irish study published by The Journal of Medical Internet Research, participants with mental health concerns reported ease of access, anonymity and convenience, inclusivity, and the ability to share experiences with others as among the most common benefits of online therapy.